-Take a short 3-night break to see Santa and enjoy the sites of Lapland, or spend eight nights relaxing in luxury with your own private sauna and a warming log fire.
+Take a short 3-night break to see Santa in one of these luxury Lapland family hotels and enjoy the sites of Lapland, or spend eight nights relaxing in luxury with your own private sauna and a warming log fire.
 You could even have a go at cross-country skiing, snowmobile driving or enjoy a fantastic husky ride.

 If you are looking for a trip that’s a little closer to home, look no further than York.
 There’s something inherently festive about this beautiful city.
 Even in the summertime.
 With shops devoted to gorgeous Christmas decorations and treats, and both large branding shops and tiny independent stores, you’ll be able to get all of your Christmas shopping done while strolling along the magical cobbled streets.